 Job opportunities and internships Tumor ImmonologyThroughout the year the Department of Tumor Immunology recruits motivated PhD candidates, postdocs or technicians for new projects.
 Please visit the Radboudumc site for more information and to apply for current positions.
 You are welcome to inform at any time also for vacancies not outlined.
 We advise you to send your CV accompanied with a motivation letter by email to Sandy.Devue-Budde@radboudumc.nl.

 InternshipsMotivated undergraduate students are always welcome for internships within our department.
-Be aware that you make inquiries at least 6-9 months in front to prevent disappointments.
-Inquiries including a motivation letter why and what your specific interests are, accompanied by a CV, should be emailed to Martijn Verdoes.
+Be aware that you make inquiries at least 6-9 months in advance to prevent disappointments.
+Please fill out the application form at https://tumor-immunology-lab.nl/internship/

 Radboud Institute for Molecular Life Sciences